iluwatar/java-design-patterns/context-object/README.md

 ## When to Use the Context Object Pattern in Java

-* When there is a need to abstract and encapsulate context information from different parts of an application to avoid cluttering the business logic with environment-specific code.
+* When there is a need to abstract and encapsulate context information in a Java application to avoid cluttering the business logic with environment-specific code.
+This is especially useful in web applications for encapsulating request-specific information and in distributed systems for managing user preferences and security credentials.
 * In web applications, to encapsulate request-specific information and make it easily accessible throughout the application without passing it explicitly between functions or components.
 * In distributed systems, to encapsulate contextual information about the task being performed, user preferences, or security credentials, facilitating their propagation across different components and services.

 ## Real-World Applications of Context Object Pattern in Java

-* Web application frameworks often implement a Context Object to encapsulate HTTP request and response objects, session information, and other request-specific data.
+* Web application frameworks often use the Context Object pattern to encapsulate HTTP request and response objects, session information, and other request-specific data.
+Enterprise Java applications leverage this pattern to manage and propagate transactional information, security credentials, and user-specific settings across different layers and services.
 * Enterprise applications use Context Objects to manage and propagate transactional information, security credentials, and user-specific settings across different layers and services.
 * [Spring: ApplicationContext](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/ApplicationContext.html)
 * [Oracle: SecurityContext](https://docs.oracle.com/javaee/7/api/javax/ws/rs/core/SecurityContext.html)